defold/doc/docs/en/manuals/unity.md

 ## GUI

-Defold’s GUI system performs a specific role for handling on-screen User Interfaces - letting you design HUDs, menus, overlays, dialogs, and other elements, but it does so with a separate component and runtime API, similar to UI Toolkit / UnGUI

 Defold’s GUI system performs a specific role for handling on-screen User Interfaces - letting you design HUDs, menus, overlays, dialogs, and other elements, but it does so with a separate component and runtime API, similar to UI Toolkit / Unity UI (uGUI) with Canvas.

 At its core, Defold’s GUI is a “world” separate from the game objects world, though it's very similar and duplicates a lot of behavior.
 It isn’t built with regular Game Objects that live in Collections - except, it's a separate Component on its own with GUI nodes organized in a tree and optional GUI script to define the behavior.